 Whatever.
 No need to go into that.
 What is worth exploring a bit is how our team of experts uncovers the connection between marijuana and Mexico.
 It is very straightforward - our mobster owns a tuna fishing boat, and apparently, commercial tuna finishing is carried off the coast of Mexico.
 And that's basically it, I kid you fucking not!
 All I can add is that at least the publisher was honest enough to call this "A Dell Thriller" and not "A Dell Mystery".

 I wanted to like it, but this one is all over the place.
 Nothing really works.
-But still, let's finish on a positive, educational note.
+But still, let's conclude on a positive, educational note.
 If you have ever wondered why musicians do drugs, this may help you understand:

 "Look at some of these musicians that use it.
 It excites them, makes them high and hot, so they can beat the music out faster, get in the extra licks they couldn't handle otherwise.
 They are in the groove, and the groove is boogie-woogie - for them.
 For somebody else, the grove is rape or murder or arson."